Thursday, April 03 | Thought Leadership, EHR Solutions and Operations, Interoperability, Value-based Care

 The Shift Toward Whole-Person Care

-It’s no secret that healthcare in the United States providers report better outcomes within a framework of whole-person care, an approach that integrates behavioral, physical and social determinants of health.
+It’s no secret that healthcare providers in the United States report better outcomes within a framework of whole-person care, an approach that integrates behavioral, physical and social determinants of health.
 According to a 2023 report from the National Academy for State Health Policy, 27 states have implemented whole-person care models within Medicaid to improve health outcomes and reduce costs. source

 But how do organizations actually successfully transition from traditional siloed care to a truly integrated, value-based model?